kevinjonathan30/kvnj/README.md

 A live demo of the website can be found [here](https://kevin-jonathan.vercel.app/).

 ## Features
-Responsive design
+- Responsive design
-Dark and light mode toggle
+- Dark and light mode toggle
-Projects section with links to Github repos and live demos Built with Next.js for server-side rendering and fast performance
+- Projects section with links to Github repos and live demos
+- Built with Next.js for server-side rendering and fast performance
+- Styled with TailwindCSS

 ## Installation and Usage
 To run this project locally, follow these steps: